linrunner/tlp-doc/faq/battery.rst

 .. code-block:: none

-    Error: discharge function not available for this laptop.
+    Error: battery discharge/recalibrate not available.

-Solutions:

-* Install a kernel ≥ 4.19 to make natacpi available
-* TLP automatically uses `tpacpi-bat` when the kernel module `acpi_call` is available, see :ref:`faq-which-kernel-module`
+Solution: install version 1.5 or later and a kernel ≥ 5.17 for full `natacpi` support.

 .. _faq-unsupported-thinkpads: